 Like “to be honest”, this phrase emphasizes that you are telling the truth.
 But you need to remember that it also indicates that even though you are talking about something sensitive, you’re willing to speak directly and honestly about it.

 Did you see John’s presentation?
 He looked really unprepared.

 Frankly speaking, I don’t think he’s qualified for the job.

-This phrase is similar to ‘In my opinion.’
-We use it to introduce an opinion but it also indicates that the speaker understands his opinion is only one of many factors involved in the situation.
-The phrase shows others that we know our opinion isn’t universal, or it may not matter much.
+This phrase is similar to “in my opinion”.
+We use it to introduce an opinion but it also indicates that the speaker understands his opinion isn’t universal, or it may not matter much.

 He just cut in front of me!
 As far as I’m concerned, you shouldn’t be allowed to drive if you don’t know how to use a turn signal!

 Or you are discussing music with a friend:

 As far as I’m concerned, Abbey Road is the Beatles’ best album.